 Action 25.H.1.b.
 Investigate the feasibility of developing an overhead lift into the Village from the Mountain.
 If such a lift is developed, ensure that it will: A) if financially feasible, operate during the summer months and compliment the summer recreation attractions of the Village area; B) minimize the visual impacts to the Village, June Lake and Gull Lake; C) and be architecturally compatible with other Village developments.

-Objective 25.I.
-Enhance the safety and mobility of bicyclists along SR 158 and local roads in the June Lake Loop.

 Policy 25.I.1.
 Plan for new bicycle improvements along SR 158 and local roads.